yonghoson/yonghoson.github.io/_posts/2021-06-20-3D-Drone-Trajectory-Reconstruction.md

 As you can see at the end, we stored all the 2D trajectory information into ```.npy``` format for the later use, which is to improve trajectory estimation using the Kalman filter.

 ### Adaptivity
+The adaptivity of the tracker is defined by selecting the best features depending on the background.
+Now we demonstrate how the on-line feature selection method can adapt proficiently to the current tracking problem.
+We changed the background to the same texture, which is the same as the patch.
+The image below shows that the target object was still successfully tracked by the algorithm although the background was the same texture as the object

 ![adaptivity](https://raw.githubusercontent.com/yonghoson/yonghoson.github.io/master/images/adaptivity.PNG)

 ### Robustness
+A successful tracker should manage various appearance changes of the target object, including occlusions, rotations, and movement.
+The sequence shows a clock keeps tracked by the tracker although a significant portion of the object has been occluded.
+It implies that the tracker is continuously adapting to the background.
+Also, the tracker keeps track of the object with the movement in an upward direction and rotation by the hand.
+It shows that the tracker has been updated the object’s feature and confidence score in real-time.

 ![robustness](https://raw.githubusercontent.com/yonghoson/yonghoson.github.io/master/images/robustness.PNG)